cherri135/CurrencyCalculator/README.md

 # CurrencyCalculator

-small project to learn requests!
+small project to learn requests!!!

+this code wont work on some programs because of the API's security